Updated July 2024

 Visiting Copenhagen in the wintertime means you don’t get to sit at Nyhavn and drink beer.
 But there’s plenty of other things to do.
+I live in Copenhagen and here are 2 of my favourite sites in the city that is worth your money.

-I live in Copenhagen and any time of the year the Botanical Garden is where my son and I go to “hygge”, but especially in the cold wintertime, the warm palmhouse is comforting.
+Any time of the year the Botanical Garden is where my son and I go to “hygge”, but especially in the cold wintertime, the warm palmhouse is comforting.

 The botanical garden is actually a kind of a living museum – a collection of plants from all over the world.
 It’s part of the Natural History Museum belonging to the University of Copenhagen and research ground for botanists.